Yes No Share to Facebook

 Answer: To legally evict a tenant for a landlord’s personal use in Ontario, the landlord must deliver an N12 Form, providing at least 60 days' notice as per Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17 at section 48(2).
 Additionally, the landlord must compensate the tenant with one month's rent or offer a suitable rental unit within the complex, as stated in section 48.1.
 Understanding and complying with these requirements can help landlords avoid legal disputes and ensure a smooth process.
 For legal guidance, consider contacting Paladin LLP to navigate this complex area of law effectively.

-What Must a Landlord Properly Do When the Landlord Is Seeking Eviction of a Tenant Due to a Desire to Take Back a Rental Unit for Personal Use?
+What Is Required of a Landlord When Seeking to Evict a Tenant So to Take Back a Rental Unit for Personal Use By the Landlord?

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord